ros2/design/articles/151_node_to_participant_mapping.md

 This information can be communicated using a `topic`.
 That topic will be an implementation detail and hidden to the user (i.e.: the `rt/` prefix won't be added to this `DDS topic`).

-A message could be sent for:
+One message could be sent for each:
-- Each `Node`
+- `Node`
-- Each `Participant`
+- `Participant`

 The second option reduces the amount of messages.
 It also allow organizing the data using the `Participant` GUID as the key.
 It's not possible to organize the data using the `Node` name as a key, because it can collide.
-`Node` name uniqueness can be enforced using a collision resolution mechanism, but it can be detected beforehand (i.e.: this information will be needed by the resolution mechanism).
+`Node` name uniqueness can be enforced using a collision resolution mechanism, but it can't be detected beforehand.
 In the following, the second option will be considered.

 ##### State Message